squidfunk/isotopes/docs/reference/isotope-select/where.md

 # IsotopeSelect.where

-*Add a WHERE clause to a SELECT query expression*
+*Add a WHERE clause to a SQL query expression*

 ## Signature